About

 Acknowledgements

-Special thanks is given to all of the contributors to the code, and those that have otherwise helped with development (Thank you Lois, Giacomo and Luigi).
+Special thanks are given to all of the contributors to the code, and those that have otherwise helped with development (Thank you Lois, Giacomo, and Luigi).
 Additionally, this work would not have been possible without the amazing efforts for free open software within the field of Geoscience and beyond.